Red Raven (Marvel Comics): Redford Raven

-In the Wild West, Redford Raven is a bank robber who led his own gang into a series of robberies until they ran afoul of Rawhide Kid, who defeated the bank robbers and handed them over to the authorities.
-While in prison, Redford Raven shared a cell with a dying Navajo medicine man.
-The medicine man decided to share his secrets with Redford: He had designed a winged harness that, treated with a secret herb, could be worn by a man and permit him to glide upon the winds.
-The old Navajo trained Raven in the use of these wings until he died from his illness.
-Redford Raven tricked the guard into letting him escape by hovering to the ceiling and slipping out.
-Upon becoming Red Raven, he was able to safely escape the prison simply by flying out of reach of the guards.
+In the Wild West, Redford Raven is a bank robber who leads his own gang in a series of robberies until they encounter Rawhide Kid, who defeats the bank robbers and hands them over to the authorities.
+While in prison, Raven shares a cell with a dying Navajo medicine man, who decides to share his secrets with him.
+He had designed a winged harness that, treated with a secret herb, would allow the user to glide upon the winds.
+After the medicine man dies, Raven utilizes the harness to escape prison.

-Red Raven's first action was to take revenge on Rawhide Kid.
-Not realizing Red Raven's new abilities, Rawhide Kid fired at Red Raven, who dodged every bullet.
-Red Raven then shot Rawhide Kid and left him for dead.
-Rawhide Kid was saved and nursed back to health by a young Navajo who was the son of the Navajo medicine man who gave Redford Raven his powers.
-Upon having recovered, Rawhide Kid was trained by the Navajo man to use the wings so that he could be on equal grounds with Red Raven.
-Upon finding Red Raven, Rawhide Kid was still trying to get a hang of operating the flying harness.
-Red Raven made the mistake of flying in front of the sun, enabling Rawhide Kid to shoot Red Raven's gun from his hand.
-Rawhide Kid then wrestled with Red Raven and brought him to the ground.
-The young Navajo man then burnt both wings in order to protect the secret.
+Red Raven surprises Rawhide Kid with his new abilities, managing to shoot him and leave him for dead.
+Rawhide Kid is saved and nursed back to health by a young Navajo, who is the son of the Navajo medicine man who gave Raven his powers.
+After recovering, Rawhide Kid is given a flying harness of his own to be on equal grounds with Red Raven.
+After Red Raven is defeated, both flying harnesses are destroyed to protect their secret.

-Redford Raven later came to own a new pair of wings and joined forces with Iron Mask's gang as they formed a gang called the Circus of Crime (consisting of Dr. Danger, Fat Man, Hurricane, and Rattler).
-Upon being inspired by Kang the Conqueror's brief sojourn in their timeline, they began to commit high-scaled thefts until the time-traveling West Coast Avengers showed up, along with contemporary heroes Rawhide Kid, Two-Gun Kid and the Phantom Rider, and stopped the criminals in their tracks.
-Red Raven ended up fighting Iron Man and proved totally ineffectual against him; Iron Man tore off his wings, dropping him to the ground.
-Red Raven and the other criminals were arrested and handed over to the authorities in Tombstone, Arizona.
+Redford Raven later obtains a new pair of wings and joins forces with Iron Mask's gang as they form a gang called the Circus of Crime.
+The time-traveling West Coast Avengers, along with contemporary heroes Rawhide Kid, Two-Gun Kid, and the Phantom Rider, confront and stop the criminals in their tracks.
+Red Raven ends up fighting Iron Man, who tears off his wings.
+Red Raven and the other criminals are arrested and handed over to authorities.